 2. Find your Business’s NAICS Code

 Next, you must find your North American Industry Classification System (NAICS) code.
 This code places your business in a category based on your products or services.
-If you sell multiple types of products or services or serve multiple industries, you may need multiple NAICS codes.
+If you sell multiple types of products or services or serve numerous industries, you may need various NAICS codes.
 You can find your NAICS code by looking through the list on the US Census Bureau.

 3. Confirm You Fit the Standards for Size

-In order to be officially categorized as a “small” business, you must meet the size standards established by the SBA.
-Businesses that exceed these standards cannot qualify for government contracts reserved exclusively for small businesses.
+To be officially categorized as a “small” business, you must meet the size standards established by the SBA.
+Companies that exceed these standards cannot qualify for government contracts reserved exclusively for small businesses.

-There are exceptions, however, for certain cases.
+There are exceptions, however, for some instances.
 You can view these exceptions in Title 13 Part 121.201 of the Code of Federal Regulations (CFR) or in the SBA’s table of small business size standards.

 4. Register in the System for Award Management (SAM)